 - Bigger appetite

 NSAIDs: A non-steroidal anti-inflammatory drug like ibuprofen or is sometimes all you need to treat a menstrual migraine.
 You can buy these over the counter, or your doctor can prescribe a stronger version.
 Along with your migraine symptoms, these drugs can also relieve period cramps.

-Triptans are another option.
+Triptans or ditans are another option.
 These drugs block pain signals in your brain.
 They can start to work as soon as 2 hours after you take them.